 Finally, check the hourly forecast on weather.com at ROC

 The heat and vent capability within most of our fleet allow us to accept pets for transport.
-However, the safety of live animals prohibits us from transporting them on the following aircraft types: Airbus 319, 320, 321, 321S, 321H and 32B, excluding New York JFK to/from LAX and San Francisco (SFO).
+However, for the safety of the animals, we will not transport animals on the following aircraft types: Airbus 319, 320, 321, 321E, 321H, 321S, 321X, 32Q and 32B, excluding New York JFK to/from LAX and San Francisco (SFO).
 Tropical fish, lobsters and other “aquatics” are accepted across our entire fleet.

 Make sure your animal meets applicable government regulations and complies with the U.S. Convention on International Trade in Endangered Species (CITES) Wild Fauna and Flora.
 Specific guidelines for the acceptance, care, handling and container requirements are published in the International Air Transport Association (IATA) Live Animal Regulations Manual.
 Unless there is a more restrictive policy, we adhere to the U.S. Department of Agriculture's (USDA's) Animal Plant and Health Inspection Service (APHIS) and the U.S. Fish & Wildlife Service (USFWS) guidelines in order to keep your animal as safe and comfortable as possible.